-The small learning community at AAHS provides an ideal learning environment for many of the students it serves.
+The small learning community at AHA provides an ideal learning environment for many of the students it serves.
 With such a small student population, even minor fluctuations in student enrollment can have a profound affect on the school's budget and, in turn, the services it can provide to students.
 Increasing and maintaining financially healthy student enrollment was identified as a key initiative in FY20 (2019-2020) and continued through FY21 (2020-2021).
-The chart below shows how low beginning-of-year enrollment can affect the ADM for the whole year.
-In FY21 the school revised its budget in November6 to account for lower expected ADM.
+Due to these efforts, enrollment remained strong throughout FY22.
+A key indicator of this the fact that, for the first time since at least FY13, the school made a positive mid-year budget revision.
+For FY22, the school's ADM exceeded the originally budgeted ADM.
+The chart below compares FY22 enrollment, ADM, and Budget to FY21 enrollment.
+In FY22 the school revised its budget in February6 to account for higher than expected ADM.